 If you want similar benefits to the Capital One Venture Card, there are other options.
 My pick is the Chase Sapphire Preferred Card.

 Other Chase Sapphire Preferred benefits include earning 2x points on travel you purchase through the Ultimate Rewards platform, 3x points on dining expenses worldwide, no foreign transaction fees, and a host of other travel protections.
 There is a $95 annual fee, but if you’re looking for a great alternative to the Capital One Venture, this card is it.

 Capital One Venture Card Review: Wrapping Up

-I still use my Chase Sapphire Reserve benefits for dining and my American Express Hilton Ascend for grocery purchases to maximize their bonus categories.
-But when I’m paying everyday bills like doctor co-pays, day-care tuition, and oil changes, the Venture Card is my first choice.
+I still use my Chase Sapphire Reserve benefits for dining, but when I’m paying everyday bills like doctor co-pays, day-care tuition, and oil changes, the Venture Card is my first choice.

 The unlimited 2x points are better for everyday purchases than all of my airline and hotel co-branded credit cards.
 Plus, I love the flexibility of choosing between erasing travel purchases and transferring to airline partners.

 Capital One Venture Rewards Credit Card Review